 To help prevent complications and infections, people who have CF should try to avoid germs, which can cause serious infections.
 Here are some helpful tips for CF patients:

-- Avoid sharing personal items, like straws or utensils
+- Avoid sharing personal items, such as straws or utensils.

 Lung Transplant for Patients with CF

 For some with CF, damage to the lungs may become so severe that a lung transplant is a viable option.
 Lung transplants are risky and do not improve symptoms in other parts of your body.
 Your doctors will perform tests to determine if you are a good candidate for transplantation.